harvard-library-imaging-services/Installing_OpenJPEG_on_Windows10_Linux_MacOS/README.md

 # Installing OpenJPEG on Windows 10

 [OpenJPEG](https://www.openjpeg.org/) is an open-source JPEG 2000 codec written in C. There is no GUI.
-This command-line tool is easiest to run and maintain via a command-line friendly OS like Linux, so I recommend installing Linux on your Windows 10 machine, taking advantage of W10's [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/) feature.
+This command-line tool is easy to run and maintain using a command-line friendly OS like Linux, so I recommend installing Linux on your Windows 10 machine, taking advantage of W10's [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/) feature.

-Below are instructions for compiling OpenJPEG, ImageMagick, and GrokImageCompression from source code.
+Below are instructions for compiling **OpenJPEG**, **ImageMagic**k, and **GrokImageCompression** from source code.

-It is easier to install OpenJPEG and ImageMagick via pre-compiled versions using **apt**, but I've had issues with prior installations that I resolved by compiling the source code, so that is what I recommend.
-And you don't need to install ImageMagick at all, but it is a very useful utility.
+While it is easier to install OpenJPEG and ImageMagick via pre-compiled versions using **[apt](https://en.wikipedia.org/wiki/APT_(software))**, I've had issues with prior installations that I resolved by compiling the source code, so that is what I recommend.
+Note that you do not need to install ImageMagick at all, but it is a very useful utility.

-If you'd like to try installing OpenJPEG via the precompiled version first, the following command should do the trick:
+> If you'd like to try installing OpenJPEG via the precompiled version first, the following command should do the trick:
+>

-`sudo apt install libopenjp2-7 libopenjp2-tools`
+> `sudo apt install libopenjp2-7 libopenjp2-tools`

 ### Why install GrokImageCompression?

-The original JPEG 2000 standard only accommodated and color encoding declarations: sGray, sYCC, and sRGB.
-As color management gained users and a wider variety of color encoding profiles were used and embedded in files as display profiles, the standard was amended ([15444-1annexi.pdf](https://wiki.opf-labs.org/download/attachments/11337762/15444-1annexi.pdf?version=1&modificationDate=1324478641000)) so that embedding ICC profiles would be compliant with the standard.
+The original JPEG 2000 standard only accommodated three color encoding declarations: sGray, sYCC, and sRGB.
+As color management gained popularity, and a wider variety of color encoding display profiles were being embedded in images, the standard was amended ([15444-1annexi.pdf](https://wiki.opf-labs.org/download/attachments/11337762/15444-1annexi.pdf?version=1&modificationDate=1324478641000)) so accommodate the use of restricted ICC profiles .

-As of the openjp2 library v2.3.1., OpenJPEG does not carry over the display profile embedded within the source image.
-OpenJPEG does convert the colorspace of input files to produce an sRGB JP2 output file.
+As of the *openjp2 library v2.3.1.*, OpenJPEG does not carry over the display profiles embedded within the source image, but instead converts the image colorspace to sRGB on output.

 [GrokImageCompression](https://grokimagecompression.github.io/grok/) is an open-source JP2 encoder based on the OpenJPEG code that successfully generates JP2 images encoded with the same colorspace (and ICC display profile) found in the source image.